 I joined the RAF as an RAF Regiment Gunner in 1984, and after passing out I served in various places around the world.
 Life was good.
 In late October ’93 I was pillion on a motorcycle that was involved in a crash (on a British Sovereign Base in Cyprus, 110 yards from my room) – totally not my fault but I was, and am, left as a tetraplegic as a result of breaking my neck; 100% disabled (according to the Veterans Agency).
 Enough about that.

-I am a civilian instructor (CI) at my local Air Training Corps squadron, enjoy reading, undertaking higher education study, mentor for the Flying Scholarships for Disabled People (one of the charities I support via Push 500), and potter around on computers.
+I am a civilian instructor (CI) at my local Air Training Corps squadron, enjoy reading, undertaking higher education study, and potter around on computers.
 I enjoy life – what more can I say?
 I could go on and on for hours about the things that I can’t do, but why bother; I have to concentrate on the things that I can do.

 Just be a good person, enjoy what you have got and if you do something, do it properly.
 The world does not owe you a living, it’s up to you to get things done.
 Be good.
 Now that that episode of ‘Grumpy Old Men’ has finished, you can get back to reading this site.
 There’s nothing special here – awkward, yes, special, no.

-In September 2011 thanks to a Flying Scholarships for Disabled People scholarship, and in conjunction with Aerobility, I learnt to fly; I managed to fly solo too.
-My flying is not finished though, I will be continuing with it.
+In September 2011 thanks to a flying scholarship I learnt to fly; I managed to fly solo too.
 Because of what the flying gave me I want to ‘give back’ and that is why my challenge is important to me – to give back to those who got me to where I am now.